 “I came upon some pretty dark parts of myself,” she says.
 “I experienced death in the deepest way possible while still remaining alive.
 There was a lot there for me to ferret out.”

-Broward says her guide was a key aspect in helping her incorporate everything she experienced into her life today.
+Broward says her guide during psychedelic therapy was a key aspect in helping her incorporate everything she experienced into her life today.
 “Without her I feel the experience would have been a more difficult thing to cope with,” she says.
 “Her expertise created a space for me to be calm and to let it all just unfold.”